YuyanTong/RSIT/README.md

 a.
 The codes can be run within MATLAB environment on any operating system.

 b.
-We implemented the codes with MATLAB R2018b on Windows 10.
+We implemented the codes with MATLAB R2018b.

 c.
 No non-standard hardware is required.